laser cutting process

 What Makes Laser Cutting Such a Good Option?

 As we briefly touched on in a previous point, laser cutting methods have been used since the 60s, and have been benefited a lot by advancements in technology.
-Today, laser cutting is one of the most versatile, effective manufacturing tools we have, allowing for detailed, precision cutting on the most delicate fabrics and the sturdiest metals alike.
+Today, laser cutting is one of the most versatile, effective manufacturing tools we have, allowing for detailed, precision cutting on the most delicate fabrics, specialised rubber materials and the sturdiest metals alike.

 ~